Ayaz Guliyev

-Ayaz Bakhtiyarovich Guliyev (Аяз Бахтиярович Гулиев; Ayaz Bəxtiyar oğlu Quliyev; born 27 November 1996) is a Russian professional footballer who plays as defensive midfielder or central midfielder for Azerbaijan Premier League club Sabah.
+Ayaz Bakhtiyarovich Guliyev (Аяз Бахтиярович Гулиев; Ayaz Bəxtiyar oğlu Quliyev; born 27 November 1996) is a Russian professional footballer who plays as defensive midfielder or central midfielder.

 Club career

 Spartak Moscow

 He made his professional debut in the Russian Professional Football League for FC Spartak-2 Moscow on 9 April 2014 in a game against FC Tambov.

 Anzhi Makhachkala

 On 20 February 2017, it was announced that Guliyev had joined Russian Premier League club Anzhi Makhachkala on loan.

 He made his Russian Premier League debut for Anzhi against Spartak Moscow in Otkrytiye Arena on 12 March 2017.
 Guliyev scored his first goal for Anzhi in the Russian Premier League match against Arsenal Tula in a 3–2 home victory on 22 October 2017.
 His Anzhi loan was terminated on 7 January 2018.

 Rostov

 On 10 January 2018, he joined FC Rostov on loan until 31 May 2018.
 On 6 June 2018, he moved to Rostov on a permanent basis, signing a 4-year contract.
 Guliyev scored his first goal for Rostov in the Russian Premier League match against Yenisey in a 4–0 home victory on 19 August 2018.